swcarpentry/website/_posts/2018/02/2018-02-28-lesson-infrastructure-subcommittee.md

 and,
 if we decide to go forward,
-to made it available to instructors in July so workshops in August could benefit for this.
+to made it available to instructors in July so workshops in August could benefit from this.

 ## Lesson Release 2018/01